-READING & WRITING MATHEMATICS State Reading (R) & Writing (W) requirements have been met by (choose one for R and one for W): State Math requirement has been met by (choose one): R W Passing the R & W High School Proficiency Exams (HSPEs). ☐ Passing the Math End-of-Course (EOC) exam.
+F READING & WRITING SCIENCE MATHEMATICS State Reading (R) & Writing (W) requirements have been met by (choose one for R and one for W): R W State Science requirement has been met by (choose one): State Math requirement has been met by (choose one for M1 and one for M2, or alternative): M1 M2 ۵ Passing the R & W High School Proficiency Exams (HSPEs).
+Passing the Biology End-of-Course (EOC) exam.
+Passing two Math End-of-Course (EOC) exams.
 Scoring Level 2 (Basic) on the R & W HSPEs (limited to students in special education, per IEP team).
-Scoring Level 2 (Basic) on the Math EOC (limited to students in special education, per IEP team).
+Scoring Level 2 (Basic) on the Biology EOC (limited to students in special education, per IEP team). ☐ Scoring Level 2 (Basic) on two Math EOC (limited to students in special education, per IEP team).
 Passing the R & W Washington Alternate Assessment System (WAAS) Portfolios (limited to students with significant cognitive challenges).
+Passing the Science Washington Alternate Assessment System (WAAS) Portfolios (limited to students with significant cognitive challenges).
 Passing Math Washington Alternate Assessment System (WAAS) Portfolio (limited to students with significant cognitive challenges).
-Using the Grades Comparison option (requires one attempt on each HSPE). ☐ Using the Grades Comparison option (requires one attempt on the EOC).
+Using the Grades Comparison option (requires one attempt on each HSPE). ☐ Using the Grades Comparison option (requires one attempt on EOC). ☐ Using the Grades Comparison option (requires one attempt on each EOC).
 Scoring 3 or higher on one of the AP exams approved for R & W (requires one attempt on each HSPE).
-Scoring 3 or higher on one of the AP exams approved for Math (requires one attempt on the EOC).
-Earning a high enough score on the SAT or ACT for R, or SAT or ACT Plus Writing for W (requires one attempt on each HSPE).
-Earning a high enough score on the SAT or ACT for Math (requires one attempt on the EOC).
+Scoring 3 or higher on one of the AP exams approved for Science (requires one attempt on EOC).
+Scoring 3 or higher on one of the AP exams approved for Math (requires one attempt on each EOC).
+Earning a high enough score on the SAT or ACT for R, or SAT or ACT Plus Writing for W (requires one attempt on each HSPE). - (SAT or ACT is not an option for Science.) ☐ Earning a high enough score on the SAT or ACT for Math (requires one attempt on each EOC).
 Passing the R & W Collection of Evidence (COE) (requires two attempts on each HSPE).
-Passing the Math Collection of Evidence (COE) (requires two attempts on the EOC).
-For students receiving special education services who have not been successful on the R & W HSPEs, the requirements have been met by: For students receiving special education services who have not been successful on the Math EOC, the requirement has been met by: R W Passing the Developmentally Appropriate Proficiency Exams (DAPE) in R & W (limited to 11th and 12th graders) Passing the Developmentally Appropriate Proficiency Exam (DAPE) in Math (limited to 11th and 12th graders).
+Passing the Biology Collection of Evidence (COE) (requires two attempts on EOC).
+Passing the Math Collection of Evidence (COE) (requires two attempts on each EOC).
+OR For students receiving special education services who have not been successful on the R & W HSPEs, the requirements have been met by: nts receiving special education services not been successful on the For students receiving special education services who have not been successful on the Biology EOC, the requirement has been met by: For students receiving special education services who have not been successful on the Math EOCs, the requirement has been met by: R W Passing the Developmentally Appropriate Proficiency Exams (DAPE) in R & W (limited to 11th and 12th graders) Passing the Developmentally Appropriate Proficiency Exam (DAPE) in Science (limited to 11th and 12th graders).
+Passing the Developmentally Appropriate Proficiency Exam (DAPE) in Math (limited to 11th and 12th graders).
 Passing a Locally Determined Assessment (LDA) in R & W (limited to 12th graders).
 Passing a Locally Determined Assessment (LDA) in Math (limited to 12th graders).
-OR OR R W Waiving the R & W requirements by passing an OSPI-approved high school Reading or Language Arts test in another state.
+100 OR OR OR R w Waiving the R & W requirements by passing an OSPI-approved high school Reading or Language Arts test in another state. ☐ Waiving the Science requirement by passing an OSPI-approved high school Science test in another state.
 Waiving the Math requirement by passing an OSPI-approved high school Math test in another state.
 Appealing R & W requirements to the state because of a special circumstance.
+Appealing Science requirement to the state because of a special circumstance.
 Appealing Math requirement to the state because of a special circumstance.